Bernard Manning: Career

-Comedy style
+Comedic style

-Race, sex, and religion were all part of the material for many of Manning's jokes.
-Manning's detractors criticised his style of humour, with television presenter Esther Rantzen commenting that "for me, he's always been the villain of comedy".
+Race, sex, and religion were the core material for many of Manning's jokes.
 Manning's family and friends said that his controversial ways were all an act.
 He lived next door to an Indian physician's family, who have appeared in many newspaper articles over the years to defend Manning.
 Satya Rudravajhala, the widow of Visveswara Rao Rudravajhala, wrote a eulogy that was published in the local paper, the Middleton Guardian, conveying the family's sentiments.

 In interviews with journalists, Manning would remind them of his appearance with Dean Martin in Las Vegas and meeting the Queen.
 He said he was a great believer in family values who never swore in front of his mother, stating: "I dragged myself up by my bootlaces.
 I don't drink or smoke, I don't take drugs.
 I have never been a womaniser.
 I was brought up right with good parents and I have never been in trouble or harmed no-one.
 And I love my family."